Moscow to Suzdal and Vladimir in less than $30

-If you look at the map and are ok using public transport then you will realize that it is so easy and cheap going to Suzdal.
+If you are ok using public transport then you will realize that it is so easy and cheap going from Moscow to Suzdal and Vladimir.
 Moscow is connected with Vladimir via Trans-Siberian Railway.
 Every few hours a high-speed train called Strizh leaves Moscow for Vladimir and covers the distance in only 1 hour and 40 minutes.
 In my experience, Strizh was much nicer and faster than Amtrak in the USA or Via Rail in Canada.

 You can check out the trains on the official website of Russian Railways.

 As soon as I reached Vladimir I went to the bus stop, which is right on the other side of the road as you come out of the railway station.
 Vladimir is a major city and there are lots of buses connecting other cities.
 You will have to specifically ask for a ticket to Suzdal, which costs around 95 RUB.
 Buses leave Vladimir for Suzdal every 30 minutes.
 You must remember that once you leave Moscow, the major method of payment is in cash.
 Cards are accepted only in big restaurants and shops.